feyaschuk/yamdb_final/README.md

 Getting confirmation code using email and then Auth with JWT-token.
 Permission system for different roles: admin/moderator/user.
 Create, Read, Update, Delete title, category, genre, review, comment.

+## Continuous Integration and Continuous Deployment with testing by GithubActions

 ### How to use: